casper-ecosystem/cep-78-enhanced-nft/README.md

 #### BurnMode

-The `BurnMode` modaliity dictates whether tokens minted by a given instance of an NFT contract can be burnt.
+The `BurnMode` modality dictates whether tokens minted by a given instance of an NFT contract can be burnt.
 This modality provides two options:

 1. `Burnable`: Minted tokens can be burnt.